vamship/test-utils/README.md

 For example, the `testValues` module exports a collection of functions that can be used to generate dummy values for testing.
 The `ObjectMock` class provides a simple way to mock out methods on objects allowing unit tests to be executed while having mocks replace dependencies for the entities under test.
+The `SuperSpyBuilder` class can be used to apply spy methods on inherited methods, including the `super()` constructor call.
+This enables the creation of tests that treat parent classes as black boxes.

 ## Installation